phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 # sends to my_queue1 and my_queue2
 ```

-SNS will fanout the message to both queues, consequently you will pay ([SNS to SQS is free](https://aws.amazon.com/sns/pricing/)) and wait for only one request to SNS, instead of two to SQS.
+SNS will fanout the message to both queues, consequently, you will pay ([SNS to SQS is free](https://aws.amazon.com/sns/pricing/)) and wait for only one request to SNS, instead of two to SQS.

-## Trouble in paradise
+## Trouble in Paradise

 SQS is really good, the Ruby SDK is great, but… how to consume messages continuously?